 Undoing the Ordinance.
 Underlying the discussion about binding contracts is the basic notion that the governing board exists as a legal entity apart from the changing personnel who serve as its members.
 This means that the legally valid actions of one board continue in effect as the board personnel changes.
 Except for contracts that unlawfully attempt to restrict the discretion of the board, the continuity of the board as an entity means that all the actions of the prior board continue in effect.
 Even so, some of them can be changed.
 Unlike a contract, which creates an ongoing obligation, many of the other decisions of local boards are basically discretionary policy choices that can be changed, either by the original board that made them, or by subsequent boards, as long as they follow the proper procedures (such public notice or a hearing if, required).
 The same logic applies to other actions, such as the adoption of a resolution, creation of a committee, or setting of a fee.
 This is based not on the inability of the prior board to make its action binding, but instead on the inherent discretion the board has to make and change these types of policy choices.

 So for example, after adopting the tethering ordinance, either the “lame duck” board or the new board is free to “undo” it by repealing or modifying it.
 (In this case there are no public hearing or notice requirements that apply.)
-As noted in David Lawrence’s earlier blog there are no special rules about this vote; technically it is not a rescission or reconsideration of the original vote, but simply a new matter.
+As noted in David Lawrence’s blog, there are no special rules about this vote; technically it is not a rescission or reconsideration of the original vote, but simply a new matter.
 It’s important to note that in most cases, such actions have only prospective effects.
 Violations that occurred while the ordinance was in effect are not necessarily “undone” by the change in or repeal of the ordinance.
 This is especially true in cases involving land use, and other permitting situations, where rights may vest during the time the ordinance was in effect.

 Making a Future Appointment.
 The planning board appointment illustrates the point in Gerry Cohen’s comment to my earlier post.
 The outgoing board can make future appointments, but only if that board will still be in place when the vacancy actually occurs.
 If the make-up of the board will be different when the vacancy occurs, the action is considered to exceed the power of the outgoing board because it usurps the power of the board that would be in place at the time of the appointment.
 (For more on this topic you might want to read an article by David Lawrence about filling vacancies before they occur .)